Ruff Draft

 Ruff Draft is an EP reissued as a studio album by American hip hop producer and rapper J Dilla released under the moniker "Jay Dee".
 It was originally released in February 2003 as an EP, by his then-newly founded label, Mummy Records, and distributed by Groove Attack, a German record label.
 In 2007, Ruff Draft was extended, remastered, and posthumously re-released as a "solo album" by Stones Throw Records.
 The re-release sold 8,049 copies in its first week, J Dilla's largest first-week sales as a solo artist.

 Overview

 The original vinyl release of Ruff Draft is now out-of-print.
 Although the album is one of Jay Dee's lesser known works, it includes some of his most abstract and experimental work, all self-produced, and recorded in under a week.

-As stated in the introduction of the album, it's a noncommercial sounding lo-fi hip hop album, which sees the producer playfully toying with different styles, such as on "Nothing Like This," where his vocals are distorted and skewered over an equally eccentric production featuring a sample played backwards.
+As stated in the introduction of the album, it is a noncommercial sounding lo-fi hip hop album, which sees the producer playfully toying with different styles, such as on "Nothing Like This," where his vocals are distorted and skewered over an equally eccentric production featuring a sample played backwards.
 The result mirrors the more off-center moments on Common's Electric Circus, which Dilla also worked on.
 In regards to the project's name and creation, Dilla has stated: